What does a country need to do to join the euro area?

 Exchange rate developments

-Exchange rate stability is evaluated by assessing whether the exchange rate of the country’s currency has remained within the fluctuation bands provided for by the exchange rate mechanism (ERM II) for at least the previous two years, without devaluating against the euro.
+Exchange rate stability is evaluated by assessing whether the exchange rate of the country’s currency has remained within the fluctuation bands provided for by the exchange rate mechanism (ERM II) for at least the previous two years, without severe tensions and in particular without devaluating against the euro.

 Long-term interest rate developments

-A country’s long-term interest rate should not exceed that of the three best-performing Member States by more than 2 percentage points during the one-year observation period prior to the assessment.
+A country’s long-term interest rate should not exceed that of the three best-performing Member States in terms of price stability by more than 2 percentage points during the one-year observation period prior to the assessment.
 The interest rate is measured on the basis of long-term government bonds or comparable securities.
 This criterion is important for demonstrating that the country’s convergence is durable and sustainable.

 Who assesses whether an EU Member State is ready to adopt the euro?